 When this occurs, coupled with bad-mouthing the other parent, it’s a strong indication the objective is to exclude the parent permanently.
 Sadly, experts tell us this strategy almost always backfires in the end, and children eventually realize, even if just subconsciously, what was done and resent the parent who engaged in alienation.

-There is a wide degree of the seriousness of parental alienation.
+There is a full degree of the seriousness of parental alienation.
 It can range from off-the-cuff, emotional one-time outbursts, to a persistent strategy of filling the other parent’s parenting time, making parenting time difficult or intolerable, and bad-mouthing the other parent.

 When courts determine parental alienation has been occurring, the repercussions can be severe.
 Parenting time of the offender can be cut off, or severely limited even including supervision.
-Judges take the interference into a parent’s relationship with their child very seriously.
+Judges take interference into a parent’s relationship with their child very seriously.

 Continually bad-mouthing a parent can rise to the level of interfering with the parent-child relationship and constitute parental alienation.
 Here, the parent’s objective is to remove the other parent from the child’s life.